b-davies/HoloceneFireSouthAfrica/README.md

 -Supplementary document with description of methods (Fire and Holocene landscapes of Southern AfricaSI_FINAL.pdf)

 ### PLEASE NOTE: THIS STUDY MAKES USE OF PRE-EXISTING DATA.
 INCLUDED DATA TEMPLATES ONLY SHOW HOW DATA SHOULD BE STRUCTURED.
 PLEASE SEE ORIGINAL PUBLICATIONS/DATABASES FOR DATA.
--For SARD C14 data, https://c14.arch.ox.ac.uk/databases.html
+*For SARD C14 data, https://c14.arch.ox.ac.uk/databases.html
--For marine reservoir data, see http://calib.org/marine/ -For paleoclimate data, see https://www.drbrianchase.com/data-and-software -For mircocharcoal data, most can be found in https://www.paleofire.org/index.php.
+*For marine reservoir data, see http://calib.org/marine/ *For paleoclimate data, see https://www.drbrianchase.com/data-and-software *For mircocharcoal data, most can be found in https://www.paleofire.org/index.php.
 For other sources, see SI table 1 in Fire and Holocene landscapes of Southern AfricaSI_FINAL.pdf